This is Why People Sometimes Cover Mirrors at Night

 This post may contain affiliate links.
 If you make a purchase through links on our site, we may earn a commission.

 Covering mirrors at night.
 Weird, right?
-Well, that’s what I thought until one evening, wrapped in the coziness of a friend’s old, dimly lit living room, the conversation veered into the unexpected territory of nighttime rituals.
-As someone who’s spent a fair share of nights binge-watching series until my eyes begged for mercy, the concept of covering mirrors as a pre-bedtime activity seemed oddly intriguing, if not a bit out of a horror flick.
+Well, that’s what I thought until one evening, wrapped in the coziness of a friend’s old, dimly lit living room, the conversation veered into the unexpected territory of nighttime rituals. s a person who has spent many a night binging on series until my eyes pleaded for mercy, the idea of my nightly ritual becoming all the more palpable in the form of mirror-covered walls was a bit of a spine-tingling one.

-But, as it turns out, this practice isn’t as bizarre as one might initially think, and it’s steeped in a rich tapestry of cultural and superstitious backgrounds.
+But, as it turns out, this practice isn’t as bizarre as you may think at first (as I was), and it’s steeped in a rich tapestry of cultural and superstitious backgrounds.
 In many cultures around the globe, mirrors are more than just reflective surfaces for checking out your outfit or fixing your hair.
-They’re seen as portals or gateways to another realm, and covering them at night is thought to prevent unwanted spirits from making their way into our world.
-Imagine lying in bed and considering the possibility of another pair of eyes watching you from the other side of that glass.
-Gives you the shivers, doesn’t it?
+They are considered conduits, or gateways to another world.
+By covering a well’s opening at night, we can keep unwanted spirits from slipping through to our world.
+Think for a moment of lying in bed and wondering if another set of eyes watched you from the other side of that glass.
+The shivers are getting to you, aren’t they?
+This whole topic honestly makes me feel soooo uneasy it’s insane!!

 source: Pexels